gxjansen/User-analysis-with-R-Google-Analytics/README.md

 # GoogleAnalyticsR
-R files for analyzing Google Analytics Data
+Dabbling with R and Google Analytics data.